izderadicka/audioserve/README.md

 ## Media Library

-Audioserve is intended to serve files from directory in exactly same structure (recently with some support for .m4b and similar single file audiobooks), audio tags are not considered.
-So recommended structure is:
+Audioserve is intended to serve files from directory in exactly same structure (with support for .m4b and similar single file audiobooks, where chapters are presented as virtual files), audio tags are not used for browsing, only optionally they can be displayed.
+Recommended directory structure of collections is:

     Author Last Name, First Name/Audio Book Name Author Last Name, First Name/Series Name/Audio Book Name

-Files should be named so they are in right alphabetical order - ideal is:
+Files should be named so they are in right alphabetical order - ideally prefixed with padded number:

     001 - First Chapter Name.opus
     002 - Second Chapter Name.opus